maciejg-git/geonames-map/README.md

 * searching database of geographical features by state in USA
 * support for placing end editing own marks with notes
 * saving search results as marks
-* list of all marks and search results
+* filtering list of marks and search results
 * all user data is stored locally, no need to login
 * all user data can be exported or imported from JSON file